Nikon Z5 Comparison Review

 The Nikon Z5 is a mirrorless interchangeable lens camera that was revealed to the public in July 2020 and is equipped with a full frame sensor.
 It offers a resolution of 24.2 megapixel.

 Is the Nikon Z5 a good camera?
-The Z5 has a Camera Elo of 3381.
-This very strong rating puts it among the elite group of camera grand masters.
-The Z5 ranks among the top 10 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (full frame cameras), the Z5 ranks among the top 20 percent.
+The Z5 has a Camera Elo of 2877.
+This rating puts the Z5 among the top 20 percent of all mirrorless interchangeable lens cameras.
+In terms of its sensor size category (full frame cameras), the Z5 ranks among the top 30 percent.

 |Mirrorless system camera|